 Where?
 Ariel’s Grotto in Disney’s California Adventure Resort (so you must have a Disney’s California Adventure entrance ticket to dine here).

 Meals Offered?
 Breakfast and lunch.
-In mid-June 2010, dinners at Ariel’s Grotto will no longer feature the princesses.
-Instead a special World of Color dining experience will be offered here in the evenings only.
+As of mid-June 2010, dinners at Ariel’s Grotto no longer feature the princesses.
+Instead a special World of Color dining experience is available at night.

 Characters?
 Ariel and other princesses like Cinderella, Belle, Jasmine, and Aurora.
-Unlike the masked characters, the princesses talk to diners and never break character.
+Unlike the masked characters, the princesses talk to diners.
+And they never break character.
 My husband said, “You really look like Snow White.”
-To which she replied in her tiny, bubble gum voice, “Why, whatever do you mean?”
+To which the raven-haired princess replied in her tiny, bubble gum voice, “Why, whatever do you mean?”

 The Verdict?
 For a little girl, this is the ultimate treat for a birthday or other celebration.
 Younger children scared of plush characters will find the princesses less intimidating.
 My son, Leo, was 19-months-old when we visited and he seemed just as enthralled as his big sister by all of these sweet, beautiful women stopping by his table to say hello.
 I enjoyed the more relaxing, upscale dining experience of this only sit-down Disney character dining option.
 Hors d’oeuvres and mini pastries are presented on tiered trays, adding to the fanciful feel of the meal.